 Diabetes | FAA Medical Certification

+FAA standards and medical requirements are constantly changing.
 The initial presentation of any carbohydrate metabolism disorder requires an evaluation be performed to establish eligibility for certification.
-This includes insulin or non-insulin dependant diabetes and the use of any hypoglycemic medication.
-FAA evaluations must be accomplished in compliance with specific protocols.
+This includes insulin or non-insulin dependent diabetes and the use of any hypoglycemic medication.
+FAA evaluations must be accomplished in compliance with specific protocols.… Read More

 Wellbutrin XL 300